“Hi, my name is Devina. I’ve grown up in Dubai and I’m here to find out more about the city I’ve lived in for nearly three decades.”

 Tales of Gahwa

 I signed up for the day-trip to Al Ain to meet Madam Ghaya Al Dhaheri and learn all about gahwa (Arabic coffee) and its meaning in Emirati and Arab life.
 We headed off after an unexpected anda-parotta (egg’n’paratha) breakfast, with more unexpected surprises on the way.
 Instead of our original meeting spot with Madam Ghaya – we were headed for her home!
 A rare honour, and a well-received one!
 She fed us more breakfast: regag (think of crepes, usually eaten with eggs, a preserved fish sauce and sometimes cheese) and luqaimat (deep fried dumplings, made sweet with date syrup).
 And then we watched and listened as she showed us how a dallah (traditional coffee pot) of Arabic coffee is prepared in a traditional coffee ceremony.
-After listening to this eloquent storyteller, we headed out for a local restaurant to eat mansaf (a Jordanian rice dish, usually prepared with lamb) created in a very traditional manner, and then visited the Al Ain Oasis and were given amazing insights into the life of Emiratis in the past.
+After listening to this eloquent storyteller, we headed out to eat madfoon (at a Yemeni restaurant which opened in the 80s – where the meat is buried with coals the way it is traditionally done in the desert), and then visited the Al Ain Oasis and were given amazing insights into the life of Emiratis in the past.

 What I loved about this is that I hadn’t been to Al Ain for a few years, and certainly came away with oodles of knowledge and stories about Emirati life and culture I had never heard of before.
 Madam Ghaya’s generosity, especially with her time, was unparalleled.
 I genuinely could have listened to her for hours.
 I remember wondering whether I should go for the day-long event or not – and my decision was justified many times over.